byojelly/mrm/README.md

       I have added the following gem files for this project.
-              gem 'devise'  #performs the major authentication work in this app gem 'dotenv-rails'  #allows us to setup a file to store our client and secret keys for omniauth without sending to github gem 'omniauth'  #gem to allow omniauth (may already exist in devise) gem 'omniauth-github'
+              gem 'devise'  #performs the major authentication work in this app gem 'dotenv-rails'  #allows us to setup a file to store our client and secret keys (pki) for omniauth without sending to github gem 'omniauth'  #gem to allow omniauth (may already exist in devise) gem 'omniauth-github'
               gem 'omniauth-amazon'